-This is the first episode of our new blog series called Flink Friday Tip.
-Flink Friday Tips provide some easy-to-digest best practices and advice on how to leverage the power of Apache Flink and make the best use of the different Flink features.
+This is the first episode of a blog series provide some easy-to-digest best practices and advice on how to leverage the power of Apache Flink and make the best use of the different Flink features.

 One of the frequently asked questions by the Apache Flink community revolves around how to plan and calculate a Flink cluster size (i.e. how to define the number of resources you will need to run a specific Flink job).
 Defining your cluster size will obviously depend on various factors such as the use case, the scale of your application, and your specific service-level-agreements (SLAs).
 Additional factors that will have an impact on your Flink cluster size include the type of checkpointing in your application (incremental versus full checkpoints), and whether your Flink job processing is continuous or bursty.

 The following 6 aspects are, among others, some initial elements to consider when defining your Apache Flink cluster size:

 1. The number of records and the size per record

 One of the first things to consider when defining your cluster size is the number of expected records per second arriving in the streaming framework as well as the size of each record.
 Different record types will have different sizes which will ultimately impact the required resources for your Flink application to operate smoothly.